 J.C.
 Bradford & Co., one of the underwriters, acted as our financial advisor in connection with the issuance of our series B preferred stock in April, May and August 1999.
 J.C.
 Bradford & Co. received customary fees and expenses in connection with these private placements paid in the form of our series B preferred stock.
-The shares of common stock into which these shares of series B preferred stock are convertible will be subject to a lock-up agreement for one year from the date of this prospectus.
+The shares of common stock into which these shares of series B preferred stock are convertible will be subject to a lock-up agreement for 90 days from the date of this prospectus, pursuant to which such securities may not be sold, transferred, assigned, pledged or hypothecated.
 Including the shares received by J.C.
-Bradford & Co. as payment for its acting as our financial advisor, J.C.
 Bradford & Co. and affiliates of J.C.
-Bradford & Co. collectively own shares of our preferred stock representing 435,641 shares of our common stock on an as converted basis.
+Bradford & Co. collectively own shares of our preferred stock representing 578,010 shares of our common stock on an as converted basis.
 J.C.
 Bradford & Co. and certain of the other underwriters may act as an underwriter, placement agent or financial advisor in our future financing activities.